 Conversations With a Killer: The Ted Bundy Tapes

-We all know how dark and twisted the life of Ted Bundy was, but for the first time ever, we get to hear his discussions with a psychologist and hear from the man himself why he did what he did in the 1970s.
+We all know how dark and twisted the life of Ted Bundy was, but for the first time ever this documentary allows us to hear his discussions with a psychologist and hear Bundy talk about why he did what he did in the 1970s.
 Watch now.

 Want to know more?
 Read the book before or after watching the series, Conversations With A Killer: The Ted Bundy Tapes